 Accreditation Team Invites Public Comments About the Attorney General’s Office of Inspector General

-TALLAHASSEE, Fla.—A team of assessors from the Commission for Florida Law Enforcement Accreditation will Arrive April 1, 2020, to examine all aspects of the Florida Attorney General’s Office of Inspector General’s policies and procedures, management, operations and support services.
+TALLAHASSEE, Fla.—A team of assessors form the Commission for Florida Law Enforcement Accreditation will arrive June 29, 2020, to examine all aspects of the Florida Attorney General’s Office of Inspector General’s policies and procedures, management, operations and support services.
 The assessment team is composed of law enforcement practitioners from similar agencies and will review written materials and interview individuals within the investigative unit to determine compliance with approximately 46 standards in order to receive and maintain accredited status.

 As part of the on-site assessment, agency members and the general public are invited to offer comments to the assessment team.
 A copy of the standards is available through the Attorney General’s Office of Inspector General at (850) 414-3456.